CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms: 'langfuse tracing', 'trace LLM calls', 'add langfuse to openai', 'langfuse spans', 'track llm requests' — these are phrases users would naturally say when needing this skill.
+Includes strong natural trigger terms: 'langfuse tracing', 'trace LLM calls', 'add langfuse to openai', 'langfuse spans', 'track llm requests'.
+These cover natural variations a user would actually say when needing this skill.

 3 / 3